valist-io/valist-docs/typescript-sdk/managing-accounts.md

 #### removeAccountMember

-Removes an address form the account.&#x20;
+Removes an address from the account.&#x20;

 ```javascript
 async removeAccountMember(